ethereumjs/ultralight/packages/cli/README.md

 # Ultralight CLI

-This is an experimental implementation an Ultralight node packaged as a NodeJS application and run from the command line.
+This is an NodeJS implementation of an Ultralight node that exposes a JSON-RPC for interacting with the Portal Network.

 ## Usage

 The easiest way to get started with Ultralight is to use the `npm run dev` script to start up a a single local node:

 `npm run dev` along with any of the below parameters.
+Pass `--help` as a CLI parameter for a complete list of available options.

 ### CLI Parameters
   --pk                base64 string encoded protobuf serialized private key  [string]